Rashtriya Lok Samta Party: Background

 On 4 January 2013, Upendra Kushwaha who at the time was a Rajya Sabha member resigned from the Janata Dal (United).
 He alleged that the Nitish model had failed and that the law and order situation was becoming as bad as it had been 7 years ago.
 He further alleged that the Nitish Kumar runs his government through autocratic means and that he had turned the Janata Dal (United) into his "pocket organisation".

 Formation and early years

 Kushwaha launched the Rashtriya Lok Samata Party in a rally in Gandhi Maidan, Patna on 3 March 2013.
+The party's base was reported to be primarily among the member of Koeri or Kushwaha caste, which is recognised as a dominant Backward Caste in state of Bihar.
 At the time of formation, Kushwaha had stated that the party will attempt to overthrow the National Democratic Alliance in the state of Bihar.
 However, following the departure of the Janata Dal (United) from the alliance, the party joined the National Democratic Alliance.
 In the subsequent 2014 Indian general election, it contested 3 parliamentary seats in Bihar (Sitamarhi, Karakat and Jahanabad) as part of the alliance and won all of them.
 Upendra Kushwaha was elected from the Karakat constituency and was appointed as the Minister of State of Human Resource Development.
 In the following 2015 Bihar Legislative Assembly election, the party contested 23 out of 243 seats as part of the alliance but was able to have its representative elected from only two seats.